isabella232/media-analytics.en-1/help/additional-resources/doc-updates.md

 # Documentation updates{#documentation-updates}

+## Last updated: March 7, 2019 {#March-2019-update}

+* This update was primarily for the 2.2 Media SDK release on the JavaScript and OTT platforms.
+* The 2.2 Media SDK release on JavaScript and OTT platforms provides the same support as described below for the iOS and Android platforms (November 1, 2018 update).

 ## Last updated: November 1, 2018 {#November-2018-update}

 * This update was primarily for the 2.2 Media SDK release on the Android and iOS platforms.
 * The 2.2 Media SDK release on Android and iOS provides support for tracking audio on those platforms, along with internal improvements.
 * With the addition of audio tracking, and with both audio and video tracking capabilities now available in both the Media SDK and the Media Collection API, a relatively wholesale naming update is called for:

     * The overall solution is titled Adobe Analytics for Audio and Video
     * The shorthand formerly used throughout the docs, "Video Analytics", is now "Media Analytics"